-- Choose words that are widely used as search queries by the internet users.
+- Choose words that are widely used as search queries by internet users.

-As you can see, it is not difficult to use keywords correctly to achieve better Google ranking for your website pages.
+As you can see, it is not difficult to use keywords correctly to achieve better Google ranking for your webpages.
 I have employed these ways and tips in my websites and blogs and I can tell you that the results are just amazing.
 If you have not been using keywords correctly, I encourage you to make use of these ways and tips.